-Watermelon mosaic virus is actually quite pretty, but plants may produce few fruit and what they do develop is malformed and discolored.
+Watermelon mosaic virus is actually quite pretty, but infected plants may produce less fruit and what they do develop is malformed and discolored.
 The damaging disease is introduced by a tiny insect so small they are difficult to see with the naked eye.
 These little troublemakers can cause serious adverse effects in watermelon crops.
 Here are some tricks on recognizing the disease and minimizing its damage.

 Diagnosing Watermelon Plants with Mosaic Virus